FargieldKart/Fargield-Kart-Furious-Racing/README.md

 Garfield and the Garfield Franchise are owned by Paws, Inc. Fargield is a fan-made character for exclusively non-commercial and satirical fair use purposes.

-Garfield Kart - Furious Racing is developed by Artefacts Studio and published by Microids.
+Garfield Kart - Furious Racing is developed by Artefacts Studio and published by Microids (Anuman Interactive SA).
 They own all game assets.

 This mod is not endorsed nor sponsored by Marmite (Unilever plc).